devenbansod/devenbansod.github.io/open-source.md

 ### phpMyAdmin

 <div class="smaller">
-    <span class="intro-sentence">Serve on the 5-membered project leadership commitee (PLC) and contribute to project's development by triaging and fixing reported issues, implementing features and helping new contributors on-board easily.
-Following are the primary sub-projects I have worked on are:</span>
+    <p class="intro-sentence">Serve on the 5-membered project leadership commitee (PLC) and contribute to project's development by triaging and fixing reported issues, implementing features and helping new contributors on-board easily.</p>
+    <p>Following are the primary sub-projects I have worked on are:</p>
     <ul>
         <p><a href="https://github.com/phpmyadmin/phpmyadmin">phpMyAdmin</a> - Main phpMyAdmin software</p>
         <p><a href="https://github.com/phpmyadmin/sql-parser">SQL Parser</a> - Error Tolerant SQL parser for MySQL and MariaDB dialects</p>
-        <p><a href="https://github.com/phpmyadmin/error-reporting-server">Error Reporting Server</a> - Handles collecting error reported by the users</p>
+        <p><a href="https://github.com/phpmyadmin/error-reporting-server">Error Reporting Server</a> - Handles collection and analysis of user-reported errors in usage</p>
     </ul>
 </div>